Being a street captain is an opportunity to make a difference on the very street you live.

 Our goal is to have teams of two street captains per street grouping.
 If one captain is bi-lingual Spanish-speaking, that's even better!
 Please encourage a neighbor to partner with you for Street Captain duty.
 SIGN-UP DEADLINE IS APRIL 16 (click button at top of page to sign up)!

 As a captain, you're invited to the Street Captain Flyer Flash Mob on Wednesday, April 17.
-At this pre-Cleanup event you'll flyer your street with other volunteers, and meet back at a neighborhood eatery (TBA) for a special treat.
+At this pre-Cleanup event you'll flyer your street with other volunteers, and meet back at The Avery for a free drink!

 Tired of seeing the same problem areas near your home week after week?
 Here's your chance to make it better in one day all while getting to know your neighbors!